bezzantsam/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React primarily solves the problem of scalability.
+It would be impossibly labor intensive to scale Facebook to 3 billion people if developers had to constantly do DOM surgery in the inefficient old way.
+Writing HTML with Javascript that allows the UI to "react" to interaction is pretty brilliant.
+A library with all this functionality under the hood is well worth the stress of learning it.
+One thing I have learned from my research off the top of my head is the developers wanting to have everything relative to a functional component in one file as opposed to everything separate.
+For someone who struggles with distraction and attention deficit this is great as I have much less potential to go on tangents as I switch folders.

 1. Describe component state.

+State is easily described as data.
+To me it is much more semantic.
+If someone was to ask what is the state of my kitchen?
+I would think dirty or clean, empty or full?
+These quantifiable states that programmatically can be stored, referenced and and updated make for much more interactive features.
+It is a variable object that allows us to manage changing data.

 1. Describe props.

+Props is a standard place holder for properties.
+In React components can pass information though props.
+It is a way to encapsulate data and keep it safe from mutation while keeping components small enough that bugs aren't a potential nightmare thats unmanageable.
+It is a way of writing clean, reusable code.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+React keeps functions pure so they are reusable and side effects are things that affect something outside the functions scope.
+A good example of that is data returning from an API or a user changing an input.
+The useEffect hook is what allows us to sync effects in functional components without them being classes.
+This allows the UI to be customized with effects that either require cleanup or do not.